newrelic/newrelic-telemetry-sdk-dotnet/README.md

 ## Logging

-Logging in the New Relic Telemetry Sdk for .NET is designed to be providers nonspecific.
+Logging in the New Relic Telemetry Sdk for .NET is designed to be vedor-agnostic.
 It works with any logging providers used in the host applications that support `Microsoft.Extensions.Logging` (i.e. Serilog, NLog ...).
 In order to link the logging providers the host application uses to the Sdk, uses the following code:

 	//loggerFactory is an instance of type Microsoft.Extensions.Logging.LoggerFactory NewRelic.Telemetry.Logging.LoggerFactory = loggerFactory;